 In 2009, she became the first health care professional in Canada to obtain her certification of Advance Competency in Developmental Care offered by the National Association of Neonatal Nurses (NANN), which became, in 2010, the Neonatal Developmental Care Specialist Certification.
 Between 2012-2016, she trained and supervised Canada's largest cohort of champions in development care ever certified by the NANN.
 They received the 2012-2013 Excellence in Commitment Award at the recognition gala of the CHU Sainte-Justine in 2014.
 In 2016, Accreditation Canada certifies the CHU Sainte-Justine with the first Leading practice in Development Care, following its development by Ms. Milette.
 In 2016-2017, she leads the development and publication of the Guidelines for the institutional implementation of developmental neuroprotective care in the NICU, a joint position statement of CANN, CAPWHN, NANN and COINN.

 Pushing her knowledge further, she continued her education and obtain her certification in oral feeding by the FIFI (Fragile Infant Feeding Institute) in 2013.
 In 2014, she also becomes certified in Neonatal massage (NTMC) by Creative Therapy Consultants.
-In 2017, she obtains a certification as a Leader in developmental care through the Beacon program of Caring Essentials Collaborative.
-In 2019, she takes a Mastermind Quantum leap program in trauma-informed care to obtain her Trauma-informed care certification (TIC-C) through Caring Essentials Collaborative and the ICE in 2020.
+In 2017, she obtains a certification as a Leader in developmental care through the Beacon Program of Caring Essentials Collaborative.
+In 2019, she undertakes the Mastermind Quantum Leap Program in trauma-informed care to obtain her Trauma-informed care certification (TIC-C) through Caring Essentials Collaborative in 2020.

 She is the author of several research articles on these subjects, co-author of 3 books in development care